department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/conversation-guide.md

 ### Task 5: [Disability--accordion opens]
 *(Veteran only)*
 Imagine that you have some hearing loss that's related to your military service.
-You’re not currently receiving monthly disability payments from the VA, and you’d like some assistance with your application.
+You’re not currently receiving monthly disability payments from the VA, and you’d like some assistance applying for benefits.
 Using the information on this page, how could you get help from the Boston Regional Office?

 *(If not Veteran but caregiver or family member:)*
 Imagine that your *[spouse/Veteran]* has some hearing loss that's related to their military service.
-They’re not currently receiving monthly disability payments from the VA, and you’d like some assistance with your application.
+They’re not currently receiving monthly disability payments from the VA, and you’d like some assistance applying for benefits.
 Using the information on this page, how could you get help from the Boston Regional Office?

 - *(Veteran benefits > Disability compensation)*